Model conversion overview

 • The arguments specified in Compiler argument reference are always supported.

-• Most models also support a set of model-specific arguments used for compile, e.g., batch size and number of epochs.
+• Most models also support a set of model-specific arguments used for compilation, e.g., batch size and number of epochs.

 Prepare models to run training